Innovative design solutions through a change in values

 The change in values turns into a change in culture.
 Demand will be replaced by personal contribution and consideration.
 The next generation strives for a changed concept of values.
 The demographic development of the next 35 – 40 years has already begun.
 In five years, 50 percent of people in Germany will be older than 50.
 In North Rhine-Westphalia alone, the number of single households rose to 3.35 million – that is just under 40 percent of all private households, and the trend continues to rise.
 In conurbations and large cities, this figure has already reached over 50 percent in some cases.

 How does our society deal with this situation?
 What are the consequences for our economy?
 What are the new needs and markets like?

 Many questions of the future are still open, but one thing is certain.
 When our society changes, we also need a change in our everyday products, our design and our architecture.
 Only in this way the needs of future generations can be satisfied in the long term and sustainably.

-Author: Elmar Schüller, Initiator and founder of the Innovative Living Institute
+Author: Prof. Elmar Schüller, Initiator and founder of the Innovative Living Institute